List of BioShock characters: Zachary Hale Comstock

-Father Zachary Hale Comstock (Kiff VandenHeuvel) serves as the main antagonist of the story.
+Father Zachary Hale Comstock (Kiff VandenHeuvel) is the main antagonist of BioShock Infinite.
 He is revealed to be an alternate version of Booker DeWitt; whereas Booker refused the baptism after the Battle of Wounded Knee, this version accepted it, found faith in religion, and renamed himself as Comstock.
 Claiming to have received a vision of the future from an archangel, Comstock became a religious fanatic who founded Columbia with the help of the Luteces, and is revered there as "The Prophet".

-Initially, Comstock intended Columbia to promote American Exceptionalism to the world, but tensions emerged with President William McKinley.
-This boiled over in 1901, when Comstock ordered an attack on Peking during the Boxer Rebellion.
+Initially, Comstock intended Columbia to promote American exceptionalism to the world, but tensions emerged with President William McKinley.
+This boiled over in 1901, when Comstock ordered a violent attack on Peking during the Boxer Rebellion.
 The government demanded he return to the United States, but Comstock seceded Columbia, and became its de facto ruler.

 Now in complete control of Columbia, Comstock created a religion that Ken Levine described as being a hybrid of Christianity and the worship of the Founding Fathers as religious figures.
 At the same time, he eschews figures like Abraham Lincoln, considering him to be a "devil" that led America astray when he freed the African slaves; in one area of the game, the player encounters a cult-like group that reveres John Wilkes Booth as a hero.
 To maintain his leadership, Comstock has created a cult of personality and police state within Columbia, which also protects his secrets by weaving them into the mythology he has created.
 Under his leadership, Columbia exists with nativist and ultra nationalistic attitudes, with minority groups subject to seizure of assets, false imprisonment and penal labor, torture and summary execution without charge.
 Although Comstock's acknowledgement of these as crimes is never shown, he himself is revealed to be responsible for at least three murders and leading a violent purge of over forty dissidents.